We’re painting a brighter future through the Paint Circular Economy Headquarters (PaCE HQ)

 We call this the ‘circular economy’ because everything is reused again and again for as long as we can.

-We’re building a new Paint Circular Economy Headquarters (PaCE HQ) that will allow us to handle dedicated end-to-end sorting and separation of the paint and packaging we collect, and convert it into re-usable materials.
+We’ve built the new Paint Circular Economy Headquarters (PaCE HQ) to allow us to handle dedicated end-to-end sorting and separation of the paint and packaging we collect, and convert it into re-usable materials.
 Transporting these materials to one location instead of around to different locations and keeping the entire process under one roof will allow us to keep our environmental impact as low as possible.

 With our new facility, we will be able to better research and develop new ways to improve the repurposing of paint and its packaging and discover new possibilities for reusable resources.